The John A. Barry Distillery, later known as Old Poindexter distillery, is an abandoned brandy and bourbon distillery in Ekron, Kentucky.

 In September 1883, Werden Archie formed the P.P.
 Archey and Company, 11 12 opening a brandy distillery 2 4 on the northern limits of Ekron a month later.
 11 The plant was leased to Albert Barry, mayor of Cloverport 16 who commuted daily to the distillery via the Louisville & Nashville Railroad.
-4 Local farmers sold apples, pears and peaches to the distillery.
+4 Local farmers sold apples, pears, and peaches to the distillery.

 Frank Thompson, a distillery foreman, was shot three times and killed by Werden Archie on October 31, 1895.
-16 17 Thompson had been reportedly anxious over rumours that the distillery would close, but Archie, under instructions from Barry, continued to operate it.
+16 17 Thompson had been reportedly anxious over rumors that the distillery would close, but Archie, under instructions from Barry, continued to operate it.
 A dispute between Thompson and Archie caused a quarrel which ended in the shooting.

 With Archie jailed for the murder, the P.P.
 Archey distillery was closed and put up for sale.
 7 In July 1900, the distillery was reopened by Barry who planned to operate it as soon as the fruit season would permit.
-The brandy distillery incorporated as the John A. Barry Distillery on June 27, 1934.
+The brandy distillery was incorporated as the John A. Barry Distillery on June 27, 1934.
 5

 A new four-story barrelhouse, designed by Walter C. Wagner, was constructed in 1936.
 14 The warehouse measured 70-feet × 90-feet and boasted a capacity of 5,000 barrels.